© Unofficial Royalty 2024

 October 29, 1873 – Death of King Johann of Saxony at Pillnitz Castle in Dresden, Kingdom of Saxony, now in Saxony, Germany; buried in the Wettin Crypt at the Dresden Cathedral

 In 1822, Johann married Princess Amalie Auguste of Bavaria.
 They had nine children including two kings of Saxony.
 Johann became King of Saxony upon the death of his childless brother King Friedrich August II in 1854.
-His reign saw much progress within Saxony, including the extension of the railroad network, the introduction of free trade – including a commercial treaty with France – and the establishment of the Judiciary Organization.
+His reign saw much progress within Saxony, including extending the railroad network, introducing free trade – including a commercial treaty with France – and establishing the Judiciary Organization.
 Under King Johann’s oversight, Saxony became one of the most modern and progressive of the German states.
 Johann died at the age of 72.

 Unofficial Royalty: King Johann of Saxony